trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - Description
       - Default
     * - ``parquet_optimized_reader_enabled``
-      - Whether batched column readers are used when reading Parquet files for improved performance.
+      - Specifies whether batched column readers are used when reading Parquet files for improved performance.
       - ``true``
     * - ``parquet_max_read_block_size``
       - The maximum block size used when reading Parquet files.